-♥ Maranda Elizabeth is currently finalizing edits and feedback on their second novel, a teenage-trauma magic-realism small-town prison-abolition fictional experiment titled We Are the Weirdos, as well as working on a book of non-fiction titled To Be True to My Own Weirdnesses: Re-Incarnations, Re-Iterations, & Re-Imaginings, and (!) a short story collection called Those Knives Were Her Security Blanket.
-And many more zines, of course! ♥
+Currently, they’re working on a sequel titled We Are the Nobodies, as well as a book of non-fiction titled To Be True to My Own Weirdnesses: Re-Incarnations, Re-Iterations, & Re-Imaginings.
+And (!) a short story collection called Those Knives Were Her Security Blanket, and a #CripLit disability-justice near-future novella, as yet untitled, which you can read an excerpt of here.
+And many more zines, of course!

 ♥ Maranda also offers online Tarot readings for weirdos, crazy people, mad folks, borderlines, disabled folks and crip queers, etc. at schoolformaps.etsy.com! ♥

 Along with the above, Maranda has also published several essays online, often collaborating with Cee Lavery to provide illustrations.

 The Complexities of Being A Twin